kizitonwose/colorpreference/README.md

 ### Custom Picker sample

 You can find a working example of how to use a custom color picker in the included [sample](/sample/) module.
-Actually, all you have to do is include the `app:showDialog="false"` in the preference item to suppress the inbuilt picker, then call the `setValue(int newColor)` method of the `ColorPreference`(or `ColorPreferenceCompat`) class and pass in the color int from the custom color picker.
+Actually, all you have to do is include `app:showDialog="false"` in the preference item to suppress the inbuilt picker, then when you get your color from the custom picker, call `setValue(int newColor)` method of the `ColorPreference`(or `ColorPreferenceCompat`) class and pass in the color.
+This saves the color and updates the view accordingly.

 The custom picker in the sample uses the [Lobster Color Picker](https://github.com/LarsWerkman/Lobsterpicker) Library.
-You can use any color picker that is available on Android.
+You can use any color picker of your choice.

 ## Extras